 4. Alle Kinder: jokes including all children

-“Alle Kinder” jokes feature a rhyme and are therefore difficult to translate.
+“Alle Kinder” jokes feature a rhyme and are therefore difficult to translate which is a good example that not all German jokes work in English.
 The setup and structure of these jokes are always the same: all children are doing something, only one kid is singled out, then the punch line has to rhyme with that kid’s name.
 The humour is typically dark, resulting in a bad fate for that one child.

 Alle Kinder bleiben am Abgrund stehen, nur nicht Peter, der läuft noch‘n Meter. – All children stop before the gorge, only Peter walks another metre.

 5. Bauernregeln: farmers’ lore